 In Chile you can be surfing 12ft in the morning, and then be boarding deep powder at Valle Nevado before sunset.

 Easily doable.
 We have done the drive but didn’t check off the double.
 We did it by pure chance.
-A half day at Perisher, a two and a quarter drive from Jindabyne to Merimbula and the fishing lines were in the surf.
+A half day at Perisher, a two and a half hour drive from Jindabyne to Merimbula and the fishing lines were in the surf.

 Snowboarding and Surfing would be easy from Thredbo, Perisher, Guthega, Blue Cow, Selwyn and Smiggins.
 I am sure you could even pull it off from Charlotte’s Pass with an extra 45mins in a snowcat in peak season but I would only do that for the challenge.
 Physical challenge for the rest of the Snowboard office – seven resorts and a surf in one day – we can call it the Aussie Octuplet.